History of the Race

 1984: "Biggest ever"

 Well it wasn't really, despite the tagline of the newspaper story.
-Actually there were 69 participants, 49 of whom were individual half marathoners and the rest on relay teams - just shy of the 72 participant total of 1982.
+There were 69 participants, 49 of whom were individual half marathoners and the rest on relay teams — just shy of the 72 participant total of 1982.
 The winning time is close to the record set in 1981, with Sechelt's Steve Miles clocking 1:13:58.
 The field includes internationally-renowned ultra-marathoner Al Howie of Victoria (2nd in 1:19:53).
 The women's race is won by Vancouver's Josephine Boland (1:40:57).
 Story and results.

 1989: Coldest on record